swanky-rt/Student-Navigator/assignment-3/README.md

 ## Module 3: Clipping Norm Sweep — analyze_clip.py

 This module evaluates how the **gradient clipping norm (C)** affects the performance of DP-SGD when training a text classification model.
 It runs multiple DP models with varying clipping values and compares their test accuracy.
+I ran the hyper param sweep for different parameters, initially I tested the code with the values suggested in Abadi et al., but after tuning the params, I changed it to what graphically worked better for my synthetic dataset.

 ---